djalmajr07/topbottombank/README.md

    - If offered $50 coupon to 200, it's possible to convert $3,752,242.00 from churn clients.
    - If offered $28.6 coupon to 350, it's possible to convert $9,380,604.00 from churn clients.
    - If offered $16.6 coupon to 600, it's possible to convert $11,256,724.70 from churn clients.

+The bank is losing $6727686.22 in this dataframe because of the churn

+The return of all clients in this dataframe are: $33355060.65

+Using the knapsack approach with an incentive list with coupons of $200, $100 and $50 depending of the probability to client's churn can give:

+Recovered Revenue: $2201386.62

+Churn Loss Recovered: 32.72%

+Investment: $10000

+Profit: $2191386.62

+ROI: 21913.87%

+Potential clients recovered with the model: 133 clients

 # **BUSINESS SOLUTION**